martinhbramwell/Meteor-CI-Tutorial/PrepareTheMachine/doc/Install_eslint.md

 npm install -gy babel-eslint
 ```

-There is a closely realted ESLint package for Sublime Text.
+There is a closely related ESLint package for Sublime Text.
 We will install it in the next section.
 <!-- Code for this begins at line #177 -->
 <!-- B -->
 .center[.footnote[.red.bold[] <a href="https://github.com/martinhbramwell/Meteor-CI-Tutorial/blob/master/Part01_PrepareTheMachine.sh#L177" target="_blank">Code for this step.</a>] ]